kanaimandal2002/type-speed-test/README.md

 3. Type the text exactly as shown in the display area
 4. Your WPM and accuracy will update in real-time
 5. When the timer ends, your results will be displayed
-6. View your test history in the Recent Results section

 ## Installation